GoosefleetEO/aa-moonmining/README.md

 ## Features

-- Upload survey scans and research your own moon database.
+- Upload survey scans and research your moon database.
-- Monitor ongoing extractions from your refineries.
+- Monitor active extractions from your refineries.
 - Automatic value estimates for all moons and extractions.
-- See reports for your potential total income
+- See reports for your potential total income.
 - Tool for mass importing moon scans from external sources

 ## Highlights